m5c/RestifyReplicationPackage/mkdocs/index.md

 ### Material

-In addition to *replication* of our findings, we provide everything needed to replicate the experiment itself, i.e. we publish the sources for all material and tools involved in performing the experiment:
+In addition to *replication* of our findings, we provide everything needed to replicate the experiment itself, i.e. we publish the sources for all material and tools involved the study conduct.
+We do so to provide transparency on all details of our methodology, and ease replication of our study by colleagues, as well as reuse of our tools for future related work.

  * [Recruitment Material](recruitment.md): Sources and rendered HTML version of the webpage used for participant recruitment.
- * [Group Allocation Algo](allocation.md): Source code and documentation of the algorithm implemented to create a balanced participant groups (comparable skillsets per group).
+ * [Group Allocation Algo](allocation.md): Source code and documentation of the algorithm implemented to create a balanced participant groups (optimizes comparable group skillsets).
  * [Task Instruction Material](material.md): Sources and rendered HTML version with textual and video task instructions for all four control groups.
- * [Sample Legacy Applications (Objects)](applications.md): The sample applications used task for training or actual conversion task.
+ * [Sample Legacy Applications (Objects)](objects.md): The sample applications used task for training or actual conversion task.

-### Data and Tools
+### Data and Evaluation

  * [Submission Correctness Evaluation Tool](analyzer.md): Sources and documentation of the analyzer tool that we implemented to assess correctness of participant submissions.
 A reusable tool to test REST APIs against a predefined interface and produce correctness reports.
  * [Raw Experiment Collected Data](data.md): Raw data collected throughout the experiment: CSV and textual summary files that conclude data extracted from video material viewing, such as transcript of observations and time measurements for the individual conversion tasks.